microsoft/ai-developer/Labs/lab-06.md

 ## Task 2: Filter specific words or patterns

+In this task, you will explore different flow types in Azure AI Foundry by filtering specific words or patterns to refine search results and enhance data relevance.

 1. Navigate to [Azure AI Foundry](https://ai.azure.com/) portal.
 1. Click on **Safety + security (1)** under **Assess and improve** in the left pane.